1994 Indira Gandhi Airport collision: Investigation

-An investigation by the India Commercial Pilot Association (ICPA) revealed that the accident occurred due to application of wrong rudder by a trainee pilot during engine failure exercise.
-The flight instructor did not guard or block the rudder control and give clear commands during his role to avoid the application of wrong rudder control by the trainee pilot.
+An investigation by the India Commercial Pilot Association (ICPA) revealed that the accident occurred due to application of the incorrect rudder by a trainee pilot during the exercise.
+The flight instructor, who was making his first flight as an instructor, did not guard or block the rudder control and did not give clear commands to avoid the application of the wrong rudder control by the trainee pilot.